 Kids should never be left on a van for any amount of time.
 This is completely preventable.
 When kids are left on vans, they can be seriously harmed in a variety of ways.
 Everything from heat stroke, PTSD, anxiety attacks, separation anxiety, abandonment fears, internal organ damage, and death.

-What Can Be Done About Daycares Leaving Children In Vans?
+What Can Be Done About Daycare Centers Leaving Children In Vans?

-Report that your kid was left in a van even if don’t know how long so it gets investigated.
-This allows the State of Texas investigation group that regulates daycares to get involved.
+Report that your child was left in a van even if don’t know how long so it gets investigated.
+This allows the State of Texas investigation group that regulates daycare centers to get involved.
 We need this so that these events are documented.
 If you need to learn more about how to make an incident report, read our article, Lessons Learned About Making Incident Reports At A Texas Daycare Center.

 What Can The Button Law Firm Do To Help?

-Want To Learn More About Cases Involving Kids Being Left In Vans At Dallas Daycares?
+Want To Learn More About Cases Involving Kids Being Left In Vans At Dallas Daycare Centers?

 If you or a loved one has had a child left in a vehicle at a Dallas daycare facility, reach out to us at 214-888-2216.
 Our team is ready to handle all your needs and answer any questions you may have.
 When your child is hurt, the last thing you want to do is deal with the legal side.
 Let us guide you through that process so you can focus on your child’s medical treatment and your family.